alkasm/colorfilters/README.md

 # colorfilters

-Threshold your images in any colorspace!
+Threshold your images in OpenCV's colorspaces.

 * BGR (RGB)
 * HSV